-This Official Statement sets forth information relating to the sale and issuance of the \$272,830,000 State of Florida, Department of Transportation Turnpike Revenue Bonds, Series 2021C (the "2021C Bonds"), dated the date of delivery thereof, by the Division of Bond Finance of the State Board of Administration of Florida (the "Division").
+This Official Statement sets forth information relating to the sale and issuance of the \$144,025,000 State of Florida, Department of Transportation Turnpike Revenue Bonds, Series 2022B (the "2022B Bonds"), dated the date of delivery thereof, by the Division of Bond Finance of the State Board of Administration of Florida (the "Division").

-Proceeds of the 2021C Bonds will be used to finance a portion of the costs of acquisition and construction of the 2021C Turnpike Project, as defined herein, and to pay costs of issuance, as detailed in "PURPOSE OF THE ISSUE" herein.
+Proceeds of the 2022B Bonds will be used to finance a portion of the costs of acquisition and construction of the 2022B Turnpike Project, as defined herein, and to pay costs of issuance, as detailed in "PURPOSE OF THE ISSUE" herein.

-The 2021C Bonds will be solely payable from the Net Revenues of the Turnpike System.
-The lien of the 2021C Bonds on the Net Revenues is a first lien on such revenues and will be on parity with the Outstanding Bonds.
-The aggregate principal amount of Bonds which will be Outstanding subsequent to the issuance of the 2021C Bonds is \$3,140,060,000.
-The 2021C Bonds are not are general obligation of the State of Florida and the full faith and credit of the State of Florida is not pledged to the payment of the 2021C Bonds.
+The 2022B Bonds will be solely payable from the Net Revenues of the Turnpike System.
+The lien of the 2022B Bonds on the Net Revenues is on parity with the Outstanding Bonds, as described in "DESCRIPTION OF THE BONDS" herein.
+The aggregate principal amount of Bonds expected to be Outstanding subsequent to the issuance of the 2022B Bonds is \$3,248,140,000, excluding certain previously refunded 2012A Bonds, which were economically, but not legally, defeased and will be redeemed on July 1, 2022.
+The 2022B Bonds are not secured by the full faith and credit of the State of Florida.
 See "SECURITY FOR THE BONDS" herein for more detailed information.

 This Official Statement speaks only as of its date, and the information contained herein is subject to change.
 Any statements made in this Official Statement which involve opinions or estimates, whether or not expressly stated, are set forth as such and not as representations of fact.
 No representation is made that any of the opinions or estimates will be realized.
+Any websites to which links are provided herein are not incorporated into this Official Statement.
 To make an informed decision, a full review should be made of the entire Official Statement.
-The descriptions of the 2021C Bonds and the documents authorizing and securing the same do not purport to be comprehensive or definitive.
+The descriptions of the 2022B Bonds and the documents authorizing and securing the same do not purport to be comprehensive or definitive.
 All references to and descriptions of such documents are qualified by reference to the actual documents.
+Any addresses of or links to websites, which are contained herein, are not incorporated into this Official Statement and are given for convenience only.
 Copies of such documents may be obtained from the Division.
 Requests for additional information may be made to the Division at: